vaidashi/career-development-curriculum/module_one/developer_identity.md

 ### Objectives

-* Specify your personal brand as a Software Developer
+* Students are able to specify their personal brand as a Software Developer
-* Tell your story effectively
-* Explore the different tools available to display your brand
-* Work on updating your LinkedIn profile
+* Students are able to tell their stories effectively across multiple platforms
+* Students are able to successfully update their LinkedIn profiles

 ### Deliverable
 You'll submit your LinkedIn, GitHub, Twitter, and Stack Overflow profiles through [Census](https://login.turing.io/).